gbmhunter/blog/content/electronics/communication-protocols/usb-protocol/usb-charging-and-power-delivery/_index.md

 {{% figure ref="fig-stmicroelectronics-stusb4500-minimal-application-schematic" src="stmicroelectronics-stusb4500-minimal-application-schematic.png" width="900px" caption="Minimal application circuit for the STMicroelectronics STUSB4500 IC.
 Note that it is operated as a standalone controller and there is no MCU present[^st-microelectronics-stusb4500-standalone-pd-sink]." %}}

+### USB Charger Adapter Using The MAX14630

+The Analog Devices MAX14630

+TODO: Finish this off.

 ## References

 [^ti-primer-on-usb-pd]: Nate Enos, Brian Gosselin. _A Primer on USB Type-C® and USB Power Delivery Applications and Requirements_ [PDF].
 Texas Instruments.
 Retrieved 2023-07-07, from https://www.ti.com/lit/wp/slyy109b/slyy109b.pdf.